English Cocker Spaniel

 About the English Cocker Spaniel

-Standing 15 to 17 inches tall and weighing 26 to 34 pounds, the English Cocker Spaniel is a medium-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 15 to 17 inches tall and weighing 26 to 34 pounds, the English Cocker Spaniel is a medium-sized dog.
+Their merry, constantly wagging tail while working in the field is a defining characteristic, earning them the reputation as the happiest of all sporting dogs.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview